iffy/xatrobots/README.md

-#### On-Deck
+#### On-Deck Phase

-Bots who connect to the game after the captain has landed on the board will be in the on-deck phase, waiting for a portal to be provisioned for them.
+Bots who connect to the game after the captain has landed on the board will be in the On-Deck Phase, waiting for a portal to be provisioned for them.
 When in this phase, bots can do the following:

     usePortal(portal_key)
         Land the bot on the ground and link them to the given portal.
-Once they land, they will be in the In-Play phase.
+Once they land, they will be in the Play Phase.

-Provisioned Materials
+Converted Ore
 -------------------------------------------------------------------------------
-Prior to being provisioned, materials are indestructable.
-After provisioning, they are tied to the thing provisioned (cannon, repair kit) and destroying the material will destroy the tool provisioned from them.
+Prior to being converted into tools, ore is indestructable.
+After converting, the ore becomes a life source for the tool.
+Destroying the life source will destroy the associated tool.
 If a portal is destroyed, the bot that landed with that portal will die.

+Likewise, if a bot carrying a tool dies, the life source used to make the tool and the portal used to land the bot with both "die" and revert back to ore.

 Work